Rescue 911: International versions

 In New Zealand, TV2 began screening the first season of Rescue 911 in January 1991 and subsequent seasons following this.
 At the start of each episode, the network would display a reminder to viewers that the emergency number in New Zealand is 111.
 In 1992, with the permission of CBS, the show was renamed to Rescue 111 in New Zealand.
 This was done following reports of New Zealanders calling 911 in emergencies instead of 111.
 The show's starting was shortened with a Rescue 111 title replacing the Rescue 911 title.
 Its format remained the same, however, with Shatner still addressing the show as Rescue 911 along with all stories mentioning calling 911.
 He also recorded a special outro for the show reminding viewers of New Zealand's emergency number.
 When the final series screened in 1996, the show was simply called Rescue.

-Featured episodes from the U.S. version of Rescue 911 were dubbed over in Spanish by Venezuelan distributor Etcétera Group.
+Featured episodes from the American version of Rescue 911 were dubbed over in Spanish by Venezuelan distributor Etcétera Group.
 It aired in Mexico from 1993 to at least 1996 on the TV Azteca network, and in Ecuador from 1994 to 2000 on RTS.
 The series was aired in Spain from 1991 to 2000 on TVE 2 and also on regional networks such as Telemadrid.